eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - Java version 8 or higher
 - To enable syntax coloring, a third-party COBOL extension is required.
 The Che4z basic stack and Code4z pack both contain Bitlang, which fulfils this requirement.
-- To use the COBOL Language Support extension while working with copybooks, place the copybook files inside a **"COPYBOOKS"** folder within the current workspace.

 ## Features
 COBOL Language Support defines the protocol that is used between an editor or IDE, and a language server that provides the following COBOL syntax awareness features: